4gl-fanatics/http_client/instructions.md

     1. The 2nd and 3rd path segments are the username and password; these must be the same as the values used for the credentials object
     1. Call the `UsingCredentials(<credentials-object>)` method on the RequestBuilder
 1. Execute the request and inspect the response.
-    1. The responses `StatusCode` should be *200/OK*.
+    1. The response's `StatusCode` should be *200/OK*.
 If the username or password differs between the URL and the credentials object, a *401/Unauthorized* code is returned

 The second exercise assumes that the developer knows that basic authentication is in use.
 In this case, only 1 request is made - the credentials are added before the request is made.
+This is known as preemptive authentication (ie the HTTP client does not need to wait to be asked for credentials).

 Examples are available in `security/basic_auth.p`.
 1. Using the existing .P